Imperial Guard (Napoleon I): Engineers

 Although not deployed in combat as a unit, the Engineers (Génie de la Garde Impériale) created in 1804 as the engineers of the Consular Guard, participated in combat more so than the combat units of the Guard which were usually held in reserve.
 By 1810 the Chief Engineer officer of the Guard had a company of Sapeurs de la Garde (140 sappers), all members of the Old Guard.
 In 1813 this was increased to two companies, and later one battalion of four companies totaling 400 sappers.
 The 1st and 2nd companies were classed as Old Guard, while the 3rd and 4th companies as the Young Guard.

 Sailors

 Raised from sailors of the French navy who had distinguished themselves, the battalion of Marins wore a distinctive, elaborate uniform resembling that of the hussars.
 Their officers bore titles of rank derived from their seagoing compatriots, and the overall commander of the marines bore the rank of Capitaine de Vaisseau.
-Their duties including manning boats and other watercraft used by the Emperor.
+Their duties included manning boats and other watercraft used by the Emperor.
+But ultimately the Marins De la Garde never saw official combat as their true purpose was for a proposed invasion of England which had never occurred.